Joe-uwu/context-graph-agent/docs/architecture/services.md

 ## ingestion-service

 The connector runtime.
-One connector per source, all implementing a common interface (see [ADR-0003](../adr/0003-connector-framework.md)): `initial_sync`, `incremental_sync`, `stream` (webhook/socket), with shared machinery for pagination, rate limiting (token bucket in Redis), retry with exponential backoff and jitter, and deduplication by source delivery id.
-Sync cursors persist in Postgres so a restart resumes rather than refetches.
-Celery beat schedules incremental syncs for sources without push.
+One connector per source, all implementing a common interface (see [ADR-0003](../adr/0003-connector-framework.md)): `initial_sync`, `incremental_sync`, `stream` (webhook/socket), with shared machinery for pagination, rate limiting (token bucket), retry with exponential backoff and jitter, and deduplication by source delivery id.
 Output is normalized into the common event envelope and produced to `raw.events`.
-Every source ships a real connector and a mock/synthetic-generator twin behind the same interface so the platform runs end-to-end without live accounts.
+All six real connectors are implemented (GitHub, Slack, Jira, Notion, Google Calendar, PagerDuty) with the source's real auth and pagination; each also ships a synthetic mock twin behind the same interface, and the real connector registers only when its credentials are set, so the platform runs end-to-end without live accounts.
+Cursor persistence in Postgres and Celery-scheduled syncs are scaling targets; the current build runs initial sync on start and incremental sync on demand.

 ## entity-service